 You can choose either the academic version of the International English Language Testing System aka IELTS or the Occupational English Test aka OET.
 You do not have to do both and which one you choose is a personal decision.
 Almost every day, we speak to nurses who choose IELTS or OET and they have sound reasons for their preferences.

-IELTS (Academic) tests your Listening, Reading, Speaking and Writing in a generalized academic context.
+- IELTS (Academic) tests your Listening, Reading, Speaking and Writing in a generalized academic context.
 Generally if you need the IELTS for visa purposes, the best version of the IELTS to opt for is IELTS (Academic) UKVI.
 If, however, you do not need to apply for a visa at the same time, then you can save yourself approximately £40 and opt for regular IELTS (Academic).
-You’ll need a minimum of 7.0 overall and at least 7.0 each skill, except writing where you can score 6.5.
+You’ll need a 7.0 overall and at least 7.0 each skill, except writing where you can score 6.5.
 The NMC allows you to achieve your score in two sittings.

 You’re in the right place for tailored courses that aim to help you reach the high standards required by your regulator.
 We have IELTS courses in person and online.